Click Here To Schedule A Consultation

 Botox® injections are commonly used cosmetically in conjunction with dermal fillers for pan-facial rejuvenation results.
 Botox® is derived from a neurotoxin produced by the bacterium Clostridium botulinum called botulinum toxin.
 It is used medically to treat certain muscular conditions and cosmetically to remove wrinkles by temporarily freezing facial muscles.
 Botox injections are one of the most popular procedures and a natural part of a liquid facelift.

-Botox is used to treat the dynamic wrinkles of the forehead lines and the lines around the eyes, in areas of the face where dermal fillers are “too thick” and cannot be utilized.
+Botox is used to treat the dynamic wrinkles of the forehead lines and the lines around the eyes in areas of the face where dermal fillers are “too thick” and cannot be utilized.
 Dr. Green uses a combination of Botox® and dermal fillers to complement each other in a natural-looking liquid facelift.
-Botox® is perfect for the wrinkles in the glabella area, forehead, lines around the eyes (crow’s feet), lip lines, lip flip, DAOs, to relax the muscles that pull down the corners of the mouth, and even for the neck’s platysmal bands and folds.
+Botox® is perfect for the wrinkles in the glabella area, forehead, lines around the eyes (crow’s feet), lip lines, lip flips, DAOs, to relax the muscles that pull down the corners of the mouth, and even for the neck’s platysmal bands and folds.

 Before & After: Sculptra – 2 treatments